PyO3/pyo3/guide/src/class.md

 An enum is complex if it has any non-unit (struct or tuple) variants.

-Currently PyO3 supports only struct variants in a complex enum.
-Support for unit and tuple variants is planned.
+PyO3 supports only struct and tuple variants in a complex enum.
+Unit variants aren't supported at present (the recommendation is to use an empty tuple enum instead).

 PyO3 adds a class attribute for each variant, which may be used to construct values and in match patterns.
 PyO3 also provides getter methods for all fields of each variant.